dxd132630/ddndd.io/QuickRefToTechInterview.md

 #### Comparison sorting :

-The idea used for sorting the numbers here is by having a comparision of the order of these numbers in the sequence and reassigning the numbers to the correct order based on this comparison.
+The idea used for sorting the numbers here is by having a comparison of the order of these numbers in the sequence and reassigning the numbers to the correct order based on this comparison.
 This generally has a lower bound of Sigma(nlogn).
 Although some sorting algorithms have O(n) only when they are sorted.
 In worst case the lower bound is nLogn.

 1. **Selection sort** :The algorithm works by selecting the smallest unsorted item and then swapping it with the item in the next position to be filled.